MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 **Deployment**

 Contoso's infrastructure as code Git repo will have hundreds if not thousands of artifact-tracked and version-controlled configurations.
-Platform developers will be modifying a very small subset of these artifact on an ongoing basis via Pull Requests.
-Since Git represents the source of truth and change history, Contoso will leverage Git to determine differential changes in each pull request and trigger subsequent Azure deployment actions for only those artifact which have been changed instead of triggering a full deployment of all artifacts.
+Platform developers will be modifying a very small subset of these artifacts on an ongoing basis via pull requests.
+Since Git represents the source of truth and change history, Contoso will optimize Git to determine differential changes in each pull request and trigger subsequent Azure deployment actions for only those artifacts that have been changed rather than for all artifacts.

 **Operationalize**

 In production environment, operational changes are bound to happen.
 Ideally Contoso will ensure changes are made in a structured way, using the principles of Infrastructure-as-code (IaC): A change would be made by adding or updating template within the Git repository, relying on an automated test and release process to deploy required operational changes.

-However, manual changes (made for example using the Azure portal) may be unavoidable due to urgent operational demands.
+However, manual changes (e.g., those made using the Azure portal) may be unavoidable due to urgent operational demands.
 This leads to 'Configuration Drift', where the environment as described in source control no longer reflects the actual state of the Azure resources.
 To deal with this situation, CAF enterprise-scale landing zone envisions not only a control mechanism to push changes within the IaC source to the Azure environment, but also to pull changes made outside IaC back into source control.

 By establishing a feedback loop we can ensure that:

 * The environment described in source control always reflects the actual state of Azure subscriptions.
 * Changes made manually are not inadvertently rolled back by the next automated deployment of a resource.

 Through Azure Policy, changes to the Azure resources within the Contoso management group scope are captured within the Log Analytics instance in the management subscription.
-A Log Search Alert will notify
-Git by activating a webhook if a resource configuration is updated or modified so that resource state will be exported and made available as a pull\_request (PR) for review.
-This will allow repo owners to control whether to roll the change forward by merging the PR or roll it back by making new configuration changes to override the out-ofband configuration change.
+A Log Search Alert will notify Git by activating a webhook if a resource configuration is updated or modified so that resource state will be exported and made available as a pull\_request (PR) for review.
+This will allow repo owners to control whether to roll the change forward by merging the PR or roll it back by making new configuration changes to override the out-of-band configuration change.